ten-protocol/ten-documentation/docs/3-write-ten-dapp/8-tutorial.md

 Note you will need to use npm v22.19.0 to create a hardhat project.

-Create a new Hardhat project - make sure to use Hardhat v3 and select Mocha and Ethers when asked which type of project you'd like to initialise.
+Create a new Hardhat project - make sure to use Hardhat v3 and select Runner and Viem when asked which type of project you'd like to initialise.

 ```bash
 mkdir ten-hft-dapp